pnnl/MCount/README.md

 # MCount
 MCount is a GUI App built with PyQt5 that streamlines object detection.
 It utilizes a built-in computer vision model and thresholding system to accurately gather mussel larvae settlement data.
-Or, you can just add your own model, train it, and detect anything!
+It can also run or train any tensorflow object detection model!

 ## Installation
 TODO